syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 * [OldValue] : Gets the old value of the picker.
 * [NewValue] : Gets the new value of the picker.
-* [Action]   : Gets the action performed either value committed or cancelled.
+* [Action]   : Gets the action performed either value committed or canceled.

 The following code illustrates how to hook the Closed event and get the new value, old value and action performed details: